-During this season of Denha (the Syriac word means revelation or manifestation), we observe the baptism of Jesus and the beginning of his public ministry with the selection of his apostles.
-During the Fridays of Denha, we honor John the Baptist and the saints who experienced the glory of Jesus.
-Based on that divine experience, they shared the gospel of Jesus to others.
+During this season of Denha (Syriac for revelation or manifestation), we observe the baptism of Jesus and the beginning of his public ministry with the selection of his apostles.
+During the Fridays of Denha, we honour John the Baptist and the saints who experienced the glory of Jesus.
+Based on that divine experience, they shared the gospel of Jesus with others.
 On this First Sunday of Denha, we focus on Nathanael (Bartholomew) who became an apostle of Jesus and to whom Jesus promised, “Amen, amen, I say to you, you will see the sky opened and the angels of God ascending and descending on the Son of Man” (Jn 1:51).
 Nathanael could follow Jesus because Philip introduced him to Jesus.
 Like Nathanael, let us be true Christians without any duplicity so we can also enjoy the glory of Jesus at his second coming.

 (John 1:45) Philip found Nathanael and told him, “We have found the one about whom Moses wrote in the law, and also the prophets, Jesus, son of Joseph, from Nazareth.”
 (46) But Nathanael said to him, “Can anything good come from Nazareth?”
 Philip said to him, “Come and see.”
 (47) Jesus saw Nathanael coming toward him and said of him, “Here is a true Israelite.
 There is no duplicity in him.”
 (48) Nathanael said to him, “How do you know me?”
 Jesus answered and said to him, “Before Philip called you, I saw you under the fig tree.”
 (49) Nathanael answered him, “Rabbi, you are the Son of God; you are the King of Israel.”
 (50) Jesus answered and said to him, “Do you believe because I told you that I saw you under the fig tree?
 You will see greater things than this.”
 (51) And he said to him, “Amen, amen, I say to you, you will see the sky opened and the angels of God ascending and descending on the Son of Man.”

-John the Baptist was God’s messenger and return of Elijah to prepare the way of the Messiah.
-Because of his fiery speeches and the baptism of repentance he performed, some Jews misunderstood him as the Messiah.
-However, he confirmed that he was not the Messiah (Jn 1:20).
-When Jesus approached him, John introduced Jesus as the Messiah to the public and to his disciples.
+John the Baptist was God’s messenger and was considered as Elijah having returned to prepare the way of the Messiah.
+Because of his fiery speeches and the baptism of repentance that he performed, some Jews mistook him for the Messiah, which of course he confirmed he wasn’t (Jn 1:20).
+When Jesus approached him, John introduced him as the Messiah to the public and to his disciples.
 John said of Jesus as: